AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/FAQ.md

 Currently the msal-browser package is designed for Single-Page Applications that are handling all authentication through the browser client.
 We have not yet optimized this to work with server-side components.
 As such, requests to retrieve the authorization code from the first leg of the flow can't be met currently.
 We are currently working on an [implementation of msal that will run in node libraries](https://github.com/AzureAD/microsoft-authentication-library-for-js/projects/4), and as part of that we will explore options to make msal-browser work with server-side components.

 ## How do I implement self-service sign-up?
 MSAL Browser supports self-service sign-up in the auth code flow.
-Please see our docs [here](https://azuread.github.io/microsoft-authentication-library-for-js/ref/modules/_azure_msal_browser.html#popuprequest) for descriptions of prompt values in the request and their expected outcomes, and [here](http://aka.ms/s3u) for an overview of self-service sign-up and configuration changes that need to made to your Azure tenant.
+Please see our docs [here](https://azuread.github.io/microsoft-authentication-library-for-js/ref/modules/_azure_msal_browser.html#popuprequest) for supported prompt values in the request and their expected outcomes, and [here](http://aka.ms/s3u) for an overview of self-service sign-up and configuration changes that need to be made to your Azure tenant.
 Please note that that self-service sign-up is not available in B2C and test environments.

 # Single Sign-On